cis-ds/course-site/content/notes/decision-trees.markdown

 In the context of decision trees, this means we draw repeated samples from the original dataset and estimate a decision tree model on each sample.
 To make predictions, we estimate the outcome using each tree and average across all of them to obtain the final prediction.
 Rather than being a binary outcome ($[0,1]$, survived/died), the average prediction will be a probability of the given outcome (i.e. the probability of survival).
 This process is called **bagging**.

 Random forests go a step further: when building individual decision trees, each time a split in the tree is considered a random sample of predictors is selected as the candidates for the split. **Random forests specifically exclude a portion of the predictor variables when building individual trees**.
 Why throw away good data?
 This ensures each decision tree is not correlated with one another.
-If one specific variable was a strong predictor in the data set (say gender in the Titanic data set), it could potentially dominate every decision tree and the result would be nearly-identical trees regardless of the sampling procedure.
+If one specific variable was a strong predictor in the data set (say sex in the Titanic data set), it could potentially dominate every decision tree and the result would be nearly-identical trees regardless of the sampling procedure.
 By forcibly excluding a random subset of variables, individual trees in random forests will not have strong correlations with one another.
 Therefore the average predictions will be more **reliable**.

 ## Estimating statistical models using `caret`